Roberto Cavalli: Personal life and death

 In 1964, Cavalli married Silvanella Giannoni, with whom he had two children, before their divorce in 1974.

 In 1977, while serving as a judge at the Miss Universe pageant, he met contestant Eva Düringer, whom he married in 1980.
 Together, they had three children and Düringer became his business partner.
 They worked together until selling the business.
 They divorced in 2010.

 In 2023, Cavalli announced the birth of his sixth child, with his partner, Swedish model and actress Sandra Nilsson.

 Cavalli died at his home in Florence, Italy, on 12 April 2024, aged 83, following a long period of ill-health.

 Brand

 As of January 2014, Cavalli returned to the role of men's creative director from his son, Daniele Cavalli, starting with the 2014 fall collection, appointing Martyn Bal as his righthand man.
 Also, on 24 January 2014, Gianluca Brozzetti (CEO) and Carlo Di Biagio (COO) announced they were leaving the fashion brand.

 In May 2014, Cavalli approached Investcorp, an investment firm in the Persian Gulf, as a potential buyer of a stake in his fashion brand.

 Many leading models have worked for the brand: Jessica Stam, Eva Riccobono, Laetitia Casta, Natasha Poly, Mariacarla Boscono, Karen Elson, Karolina Kurkova, and Ivan Olita among others.

 Former Acne Studios creative consultant Paul Surridge succeeded Peter Dundas as creative director for the brand in May 2017.

 In 2019, DAMAC Properties's Hussain Sajwani completed the acquisition of Italian fashion group Roberto Cavalli.

+In May 2026 Marquee Brands acquired Roberto Cavalli from DAMAC Properties.